Weed Spraying: Guidance

 Current use

-The Councils contractor (Ubico) will start the first application of glyphosate at the end of April (depending on weather conditions and weed growth) using trained technicians to carry out the work.
-A second application will take place later in the summer, in areas where there is further visible weed growth.
+The Councils contractor (Ubico) will start the first application of glyphosate during March or April (depending on weather conditions and weed growth) using trained technicians to carry out the work.
+A second application, if necessary, will take place later in the summer in areas where there is further visible weed growth.

 The glyphosate herbicide applied is currently ‘Nomix Duplex’ MAPP18350 and in some locations Belchim Crop Protection - Chikara Bayer Round up Provantage.
 Herbicides are used within strict guidelines and only when weather conditions are suitable for application.
 It may be applied by a technician utilising a knapsack sprayer or, along main roads where application on foot may not be appropriate a quad bike.
 In some circumstances a glyphosate based herbicide may also be used to treat existing vegetation prior to replanting an area with wildflower seed.
 In these circumstances a knapsack or tractor mounted sprayer may be used.